greenm01/karvi/README.md

 ANSI support for terminal applications with [Odin](https://odin-lang.org/) lang.

 The intent of this library is to serve as a base foundation for text user interfaces (TUI) and simple games/apps.
-Similar in funtionality to termbox2 and crossterm.
+Similar in funtionality to crossterm.

 ## Features